MarketingPipeline/Emoji-Fallback.js/README.md

 How to change the fallback <b>Emoji Sizes</b>:

-Twemoji / Image Emojis use a CSS class - to change the default styles used this is the CSS class you need to edit & add to your style sheet!
+The image emojis use a CSS class - to change the default styles used this is the CSS class you need to edit & add to your style sheet!

 ```css
 img.emoji {